ThomasKlijnman/HelloID-SA-Graph-forms/EntraID-Modify-UserGroupMemberships/README.md

 ## Scripts Checklist

-Below is a checklist of the scripts required for modifying group memberships in Entra ID:
+Below is a checklist of example scripts demonstrating how to modify group memberships in Entra ID using the Microsoft Graph API through HTTPS requests.
+These scripts illustrate that no specific PowerShell module or runtime is required.

 1. **DS1-GetAllUsersSelectedAttributes.ps1**
    - This script retrieves selected attributes for all users, which from there a single user can be selected.